 If you have a weekend…

-Duck in to The Spa at The Mandarin Oriental Hyde Park, one of Knightsbridge’s storied hotels.
-Unveiled in May as part of a hotel-wide face lift, the spruced-up spa provides state-of-the-art fitness facilities, a 17-metre twin-lane swimming pool with lap timer and myriad therapeutic treatments.
+- Duck in to The Spa at The Mandarin Oriental Hyde Park, one of Knightsbridge’s storied hotels.
+The spruced-up spa provides state-of-the-art fitness facilities, a 17-metre twin-lane swimming pool with lap timer and myriad therapeutic treatments.

 Best co-working space